bayashi/xfg/README.md

   -c, --count                       Show a count of matching lines instead of contents -m, --max-count uint32            Stop reading a file after NUM matching lines
-      --max-columns uint32          Do not print lines longer than this limit -l, --files-with-matches          Only print the names of matching files -0, --null                        Separate the filenames with \0, rather than \n --no-color                    Disable colors for an output
+      --max-columns uint32          Do not print lines longer than this limit --max-depth uint32            Maximum depth of directories to search -l, --files-with-matches          Print only the paths with at least one match -0, --null                        Separate the filenames with \0, rather than \n --no-color                    Disable colors for an output
       --color-path-base string      Color name for a path (default "yellow")